lakshitadodeja/Machine_Learning_Team_7/index.md

 For the balanced data set, the performance scores were mostly consistent for both multi-task and single task.
 Noticeable performance variations were in the adequate and ineffective labels where the MTL performed better for recall and F1 scores except the precision scores of the adequate label where the STL showed better performance.

 Interestingly for the imbalanced data set, the recall and f1-score improved with STL compared to the MTL, but performed lower for precision.
-Summary of performance is shown in the table below;
+(Report summary is shown in table 2(a-d)).

-### *MTL Imbalanced data set *
+**MTL Imbalanced data set **

 |Labels         | Precision | Recall   | F1-score  |
 | ------------- | :-------: | :-------:| :-------: |